rahulshelake01/FirstCryAssignment/Readme.txt

   mongodb service is running on your machine.
   For mongodb configuration plz check the ./config/default.json file.

+- To install the required modules run below command.
+  $ npm install

 - To start the nodejs server run the below command on console.
   $ npm start